Salad Dressing for CKD: What to look for and brands to try

 • Sugar: 9g

 When shopping for this kidney friendly salad dressing, be sure that you don’t choose the “Lite” version which is a high sodium food.
 The regular version is low in sodium and contains no phosphorus or potassium additives.
+Ken’s makes many different salad dressings.
+Some of their dressing have phosphorus additives and many are higher in sodium.
+Some may also contain MSG.
+Be sure to check food labels and plan your meals accordingly.
 Click the icon below to check prices and reviews for this product.

 Check Prices